Development#

 4. If you want to run tests in pycharm instead of the terminal using make test, you can add a configuration at Run | Edit configurations | + | python tests | pytest.
 Afterwards, you can run the tests by selecting this configuration at the top right bar and clicking on the “run” or “run with coverage” icons.

-5. If you want to run the black code formatter from PyCharm, look at their howto.
+5. If you want to run the ruff code formatter from PyCharm, look at the ruff plugin.

 6. A couple of plugins can be useful in PyCharm for PRIMAP2 development: